Home Allergies A to Z Allergic Bronchopulmonary Aspergillosis (ABPA)

-Allergic Bronchopulmonary Aspergillosis (Shwasaroga)
+What is Allergic Bronchopulmonary Aspergillosis (ABPA)?

 Allergic Bronchopulmonary Aspergillosis (ABPA) is a fungal infection of the lung due to a hypersensitivity reaction to antigens of Aspergillus fumigatus after colonization into the airways.
 It commonly presents in the third to fifth decade of life.
 It is also common in children.
 It usually found in severe asthmatics and patients with cystic fibrosis.
 It causes airway inflammation, leading to bronchiectasis, if left untreated, the immune system and fungal spores can damage sensitive lung tissues and lead to scarring.